danielschwartz85/interval-scheduler/README.md

         this.userId = userId;
     }

-    // serialize task to string
+    // Serialize task to string
     // return whatever, scheduler will call your handler with this string. serialize() {
         return JSON.stringify({ userId: this.userId, taskType: 'MyTask' });
     }

-    // when executed automatically re schedule if this returns the number of seconds
+    // Define task interval, on task execution the task will reschedule to
-    // if null then task is performed once. get onExecuteRescheduleTo() {
+    // this interval.
+If not defined the task would execute once. get onExecuteRescheduleTo() {
         return 60; // run this task every minute.
     }

-    // return unix epoch
+    // First execution time (unix epoch).
     get executeOn() {
         return Date.now(); // first execution is as fast as possible.
     }

-    // uniqe identifier for this task
-    get id() {
+    // Task id to globaly identify the task get id() {
         `user:${userId}`
     }